nexus-devtools/herotools/README.md

 #### GAME_FINISHED

 This indicates that a game is finished.
 This is detected by the addition of a new replay file in an account replays directory.

+## Credits / Acknowledgements

+The protocol decoder is heavily based on [heroprotocoljs](https://github.com/nydus/heroprotocol/).
+Without it, this project would not be possible.
+Thanks to [Mathieu Merdy](https://github.com/Farof) for the original port and [Justin J. Novack](https://github.com/jnovack) for ongoing maintenance and the fantastic python conversion script.

+Thanks to Blizzard for making a fantastic game and open sourcing the original [python based decoder](https://github.com/Blizzard/heroprotocol) as well as updating timely with new protocol versions.